aturon/ChemistrySet/notes/firehose.markdown

  - other classic join calculus examples
  - classic CML examples

+## 7/13/2011

+Imagine:

+    x <- r.read
+    r.write(x+1)
+    y <- chan.recv
+    r.write(x)
+    return y

+in parallel with

+    x <- r.read
+    chan.send(x)

+Can the first reagent return `x+1`?

+In the paper *Transaction Communicators*, this situation is essentially forbidden:

+> a transaction that sees the effects of another transaction on a
+> non-communicator object must be ordered strictly after the other
+> transaction.
+Thus, mutually dependent transactions that make
+> conflicting accesses on non-communicator objects cannot be
+> committed.

+In *Communicating Memory Transactions*, a similar requirements seems to be used: later transactions in a cluster must be "right movers" wrt earlier transactions, in order for the cluster to be committed.

 ## 6/29/2011

 Guarded choice effectively entails the same implementation challenges